getsentry/rfcs/text/0136-mobile-tracing-without-performance-v-2.md

 ### Cons <a name="option-1-cons"></a>

+1. For single-screen applications such as social networks, the lifetime of a trace could still be long, and multiple unrelated events could be mapped to one trace.
+2. For applications running for a long time in the background, such as running apps, the lifetime of a trace could still be long, and multiple unrelated events could be mapped to one trace.
-1. It doesn’t work well for declarative UI frameworks as Jetpack Compose and SwiftUI for which the SDKs can’t reliably automatically detect when apps load a new screen.
+3. It doesn’t work well for declarative UI frameworks as Jetpack Compose and SwiftUI for which the SDKs can’t reliably automatically detect when apps load a new screen.

 # Drawbacks